 Even when I talk to seasoned project managers about how they describe what they do, they still tend to simplify it down into vague metaphors: it’s “herding cats” or “making sure the work gets done” or “keeping the plane from crashing into the mountain”.

 But when it comes to planning a career in managing projects, you’ll need a bit more information than that.
-So in this article, I’m going to shed some light on:

 What Is Project Management?